 In the US alone, the annual cost of disengaged employees runs at around $450-550 billion.

 And, as we’ve established, this feeling of disengagement is often a direct result of workplace stress.

-Furthermore, depression, a condition incited or exacerbated by stress, is costing the US. economy over $210 billion per year.
+Furthermore, depression, a condition incited or exacerbated by work stress, is costing the US. economy over $210 billion per year.
 Once again the cost is tallied by absenteeism and disengagement.
 But these are not the only symptoms.

 More Ways In Which Workplace Stress Affects Productivity

 - A worker under chronic stress may second guess their decisions, despite being well equipped to make them.

 - Fatigue caused by stress can make an otherwise thorough worker make or overlook mistakes, which take additional time to correct.

 - Feelings of cynicism can lead to negative and unproductive behaviors, like office gossiping and squabbling.

 - Stress can lead to employees feeling resentment towards their employer, managers, or colleagues, which harshly dampens their ability to collaborate.

 Arguably the most detrimental effect stress can have on employees is burnout.
 A state of stress so prevalent in today’s culture, the World Health Organization (WHO) recently included it in the 11th Revision of the International Classification of Diseases as an occupational (workplace) phenomenon.
 It is not classified as a medical condition.